LANAP Gum Laser Treatment- Fort Lauderdale, FL

 LANAP Cost Fort Lauderdale, FL

-You can expect to pay between $1,000 – $1,500 for Laser gum treatment per quadrant.
+You can expect to pay about $1,989 for Laser gum treatment per quadrant.
 However, like any advanced periodontal procedure, it’s best to speak with your dentist first.
-We make easy to make an Laser-assisted new attachment appointment with your fort Fort Lauderdale dentist and have your gum disease evaluated to get the most accurate price for your laser gum treatment.
+We make easy to make an LANAP Appointment with your fort Fort Lauderdale dentist and have your gum disease evaluated to get the most accurate price for your laser gum treatment.

 Does Insurance Cover LANAP Cost?